-Artificial Intelligence graduates carry out AI research in academic or R&D environments, and they identify how AI techniques can provide intelligent solutions to IT problems in companies and organizations.
-We want to emphasize that the program does not focus on particular products or tools from specific vendors; instead, we study underlying techniques and methods that are of a longer lasting value.
+Artificial Intelligence graduates carry out AI research in academic or R&D environments, and they identify how AI techniques can provide intelligent solutions to IT problems in companies and organisations.
+We want to emphasise that the programme does not focus on particular products or tools from specific vendors; instead, we study underlying techniques and methods that are of a longer-lasting value.

 For students interested in research, the MSc degree provides the opportunity to start a Ph.D. research project (which will result in a doctorate degree) in any of the related topics at a university in the Netherlands or abroad.
 Such positions are regularly available within the Department of Experimental Psychology and the Intelligent Systems group at Utrecht University.
 There are ample contacts with other universities as well, partly through the nationwide Dutch research school SIKS (School for Knowledge and Information Systems).
 Some positions are sponsored by companies or the Dutch research council.
 Graduates may also find challenging positions in R&D departments of international companies, governments, and the banking and insurance sectors.